Plasticity and evolvability under environmental variability: the joint role of fitness-based selection and niche-limited competition: Discussion

-In Figure \ref{fig:survival_noisy} we present how the survival ability of the population varies with the level of noise under different selection mechanisms for an environemnt with $N=40$ niches and $e_0^0=2$.
-We observe that, under NF-selection the population can survive much larger noise levels and that F-selection cannot survive even the lowest levels of noise.
-By also analyzing the same environmental conditions for $N=1$ we observed only extinctions.
+In Figure \ref{fig:noisy_survival} we present how the survival ability of the population varies with the level of noise under different selection mechanisms for an environment with $N=100$ niches and $e_0^0=2$.
+Under the same environmental conditions for $N=1$ we observed only extinctions.
 This is because a single niche prohibits the survival of plastic individuals due to the cost of plasticity.
-We also observed that for $N=40$ and $e_0=0.2$ only populations under NF-selection and N-selection survived for the minimum examined noise level ($\sigma_N=0.05$).
-This is also not surprising as in low-quality environments with high uncertainty niches disappear (their capacity becomes 0) with high probability so that dispersal cannot offer an advantage.
+We also observed that for $N=100$ and $e_0=0.2$ populations under NF-selection and N-selection survived only for the minimum examined noise level ($\sigma_N=0.05$).
+This is not surprising as in uncertain low-quality environments niches disappear (their capacity becomes 0) with high probability so that dispersal cannot offer an advantage.

-In Figure \ref{fig:evolution_noisy} we observe how different evaluation metrics evolve under different selection mechanisms for $N=40$ niches, $\sigma=0.2$ and $e_0^0=2$.
-We observe that: \begin{enumerate*}[label=(\roman*)] \item under F-selection the population experiences a mass extinction early on because its plasticity decreases \item under N-selection the population converges to high plasticity and low evolvability.
-The population does not track the variations of $e_0$ and dispersal is moderate with about half of the niches being inhabited \item under NF-selection the population has both high plasticity and evolvability, as well as maximum dispersal and high diversity. \end{enumerate*} Thus, in line with other studies \cite{cuypersEvolutionEvolvabilityPhenotypic2017}, we find settings where plasticity and evolvability behave differently (N-selection).
-However, we observe that a well-adapted population needs to increase both its plasticity and evolvability to deal with uncertainty.
+In Figure \ref{fig:noisy_evolution} we monitor different selection mechanisms for $N=100$ niches, $\sigma=0.2$ and $e_0^0=2$.
+We observe that: \begin{enumerate*}[label=(\roman*)] \item under F-selection a mass extinction occurs early on due to low plasticity \item under N-selection plasticity is high and evolvability low.
+The population does not track the variations of $e_0$ and diversity is low \item under NF-selection the population has both high plasticity and evolvability, as well as higher diversity. \end{enumerate*} Thus, in line with other studies \cite{cuypersEvolutionEvolvabilityPhenotypic2017}, we find settings where plasticity and evolvability behave differently (N-selection).
+We observe that to deal with high uncertainty, a population needs to either keep both plasticity and evolvability high (NF-selection) or reduce evolvability and require higher values of plasticity (N-selection).
+Thus, fitness-based selection introduces an upper limit to plasticity (due to the plasticity cost) which forces the population to adapt through its evolvability.